hamster007Github/mp-eventwatcher/README.md

 - `sleep` to define the time to wait in-between checking for new events.
 By default it's one hour.
 - `delete_events` if you want Event Watcher to delete non-needed events (including basically all you've created yourself) - by default it's set to False.
 - `max_event_duration` ignore events with duration longer than max_event_duration days.
-Set to 999 if you want to care also for session events
+Workaround function for original EventWatcher plugin.
+For this fork, set this to 999 to deactivate workaround ans also handle `season` events
 - `language` set language for Telegram and Discord notifications.
 Must be provided by local_default.json or local_custom.json.
 If no local_custom.json is provided, local_default.json is used (provides 'de' and 'en').
 Default: en

 **Pokemon reset**: